textmate/latex.tmbundle/Support/help.markdown

 If the document could not be built, then the error messages are always shown regardless of the value of `TM_LATEX_ERRLVL`.

+# PDFSync

+The [pdfsync package](http://itexmac.sourceforge.net/pdfsync.html) allows you to easily hop back and forth between the document and generated PDF version, granted you use an external previewer which supports pdfsync.
+In the following we will assume the use of TeXniscope.

+You need to perform the following steps to enable synchronization:

+ 1. In your LaTeX document add `\usepackage{pdfsync}` (near the top) to enable creation of synchronization data.
+The required `pdfsync.sty` file is normally not included with tex distributions but is included in the LaTeX bundle.

+    If you use the `Typeset & View (PDF)` command (bound to `⌘R` by default) then it will setup `TEXINPUTS` so that the bundled `pdfsync.sty` is found.

+    If you typeset your documents from elsewhere, you need to install `pdfsync.sty` e.g. in `~/Library/texmf` (this might depend on your distribution of tex).

+ 2. Set the `TM_LATEX_VIEWER` variable to `TeXniscope`.
+This enables you to use the `Show in TeXniscope (pdfsync)` command bound to `⌃⌥⌘O` by default.

+ 3. In TeXniscope go to the preferences.
+There, set the following two options:

+        Editor: mate
+        Editor options: -l %line "%file"

+    This assumes that you have installed `mate` (see Help → Terminal Usage… in TextMate).
+You may want to provide a full path to `mate` if it is not found by TeXniscope.
+After this is done, command-clicking (⌘) at a location in the PDF file (as shown in TeXniscope) should take you to the corresponding location in TextMate.

+**Note 1:** PDFSync does not work when your filename contains a space.

+**Note 2:** The granularity of the synchronization data is generally “per paragraph”, so going from TextMate to TeXniscope or back will generally locate just the paragraph nearest your desired position.

+**Note 3:** Problems have been reported with the universal build of TeXniscope.
+So Intel users may want to run TeXniscope under Rosetta.

 # Working With LaTeX

 This section describes the various LaTeX tasks, and how they can be accomplished with the commands provided in the bundle.
 Some of the commands whose behavior is clear from their name (like `Format ⇢ Bold` and friends) are not included here, so you will need to traverse the submenus of the LaTeX bundle to discover them.